openstack-archive/deb-python-trollius/doc/index.rst

 * Replace ``yield ...`` with ``yield From(...)``
 * On Python 2, Future.set_exception() now only logs the traceback if the debug mode of the event loop is enabled.
 Use: ``loop.set_debug(True)``.
-* Fix BaseEventLoop.default_exception_handler(): get the traceback from sys.exc_info()
+* Fix BaseEventLoop.default_exception_handler() on Python 2: get the traceback
+  from sys.exc_info()
 * Fix unit tests on SSL sockets on Python older than 2.6.6.
+Example:
-Example:Mac OS 10.6 with Python 2.6.1 or OpenIndiana 148 with Python 2.6.4.
+  Mac OS 10.6 with Python 2.6.1 or OpenIndiana 148 with Python 2.6.4.
 * Fix error handling in asyncio.time_monotonic

 2014-02-25: version 0.1.6